NeCTAR-RC/nectar-training/package05/sections/connecting.markdown

 * You, and anyone else you allow access to the virtual machines, can then log in to them and use them just like regular servers.

-* Cloud VMs can be accessed using a *remote desktop* so they can be used just like they are a desktop machine.
-In [Module 7][ModDoc7] we will take a closer look at how to connect via an ssh terminal, and to a remote desktop.
+* Cloud VMs can be accessed using either the *command line terminal*, or a *remote desktop*.
+In the latter case, they can be used almost like a regular desktop computer.
+In [Module 7][ModDoc7] we will take a closer look at how to connect via an *ssh terminal*, and to a *remote desktop*.

+{% img src=images/scrTerminalOnRemoteDesktop.png, w=60, dim=percent, align=center %}

 ### Select an Image and launch an instance